 “Great, honey.
 That’s fabulous.
 I like that pink you chose for her room too.”

-I look back down at my computer screen to discover that my antagonist has wandered off and is sitting beside my younger darling now, marveling at what a great room her diva has.
+I look back down at my computer screen to discover that my antagonist has wandered off and is sitting beside my darling now, marveling at what a great room her diva has.
 I shake my head to clear it.
 “Is there anything else you want to show me?
-Mommy’s kind of trying to write while you guys are playing.”
+Mommy’s kind of trying to write while you two are playing.”

 “Sorry."